Chart Color Schemes

 Gulliver - Currajong - Vincent faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 16.2%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.9%, followed by postgraduate qualifications (2.3%) and graduate diplomas (2.0%).
-Vocational credentials are also prevalent, with 42.1% of residents aged 15+ holding them - advanced diplomas comprise 8.9% and certificates make up 33.2%.
+The area's university qualification rate is 16.2%, significantly lower than Australia's average of 30.4%.
+Bachelor degrees are the most common at 11.9%, followed by postgraduate qualifications (2.3%) and graduate diplomas (2.0%).
+Vocational credentials are prevalent, with 42.1% of residents aged 15+ holding them, including advanced diplomas (8.9%) and certificates (33.2%).
+Educational participation is high, with 33.0% currently enrolled in formal education, comprising 11.3% in primary, 11.2% in secondary, and 4.4% in tertiary education.

 Frequently Asked Questions - Education